grantcarthew/start-prototype/PROJECT.md

       - `info` - Show asset metadata
       - `list` - Show cached assets
   - **Migration:** `start config task add` → `start assets add task`

-## Roles

-- `start role` with relevant subcommands
-- `start role generate <description of role>` - I want it to be able to use a prompt writer prompt to create role documents on the fly